CDR’s offices are operational remotely – we have done this for a long time so nothing new there.

 These are uncharted water sand we will get through this.
 Megan will stay in touch.

 We will endeavor to adapt to the audio, video conferencing, and remote video depositions as well as managing exhibits – and as we learn, we will pass along our knowledge.
 Feel free to do the same – we learn from many sources.
-Communication is vital to keeping each other informed – and we promise to exactly that.
+Communication is vital to keeping each other informed – and we promise to do exactly that.

 Hard line connection to the internet — This prevents Wi-FI dropout and speed issues